apache/openwhisk/docs/actions-docker.md

 #
 -->

-Docker actions and native actions run a user-supplied binary in a Docker container.
-The binary runs in a Docker image based on [python:3.6.1-alpine](https://hub.docker.com/r/library/python), so the binary must be compatible with this distribution.
+## Creating and invoking Docker actions

+With OpenWhisk Docker actions, you can write your actions in any language, bundle larger or complex dependencies, and tailor the runtime environment to suite your needs.

+- As a prerequisite, you must have a Docker Hub account.
+  To set up a free Docker ID and account, go to [Docker Hub](https://hub.docker.com).
-The Docker skeleton is a convenient way to build OpenWhisk-compatible Docker images.
+- The easiest way to get started with a Docker action is to use the OpenWhisk Docker skeleton.
-You can install the skeleton with the `wsk sdk install docker` CLI command.
+  - You can install the skeleton with the `wsk sdk install docker` CLI command.
+  - This is a a Docker image based on [python:3.6.1-alpine](https://hub.docker.com/r/library/python).

-The main binary program must be located in `/action/exec` inside the container.
+  - The skeleton requires an entry point located at `/action/exec` inside the container.
+    This may be an executable script or binary compatible with this distribution.
-The executable receives the input arguments via a single command-line argument string which can be deserialized as a `JSON` object.
+  - The executable receives the input arguments via a single command-line argument string which can be deserialized as a `JSON` object.
     It must return a result via `stdout` as a single-line string of serialized `JSON`.

-You may include any compilation steps or dependencies by modifying the `Dockerfile` included in the `dockerSkeleton`.
+  - You may include any compilation steps or dependencies by modifying the `Dockerfile` included in the `dockerSkeleton`.

-## Creating Docker actions

-With OpenWhisk Docker actions, you can write your actions in any language.

-Your code is compiled into an executable binary and embedded into a Docker image.
-The binary program interacts with the system by taking input from `stdin` and replying through `stdout`.

-As a prerequisite, you must have a Docker Hub account.
-To set up a free Docker ID and account, go to [Docker Hub](https://hub.docker.com).

-For the instructions that follow, assume that the Docker user ID is `janesmith` and the password is `janes_password`.
-Assuming that the CLI is already set up, three steps are required to set up a custom binary for use by OpenWhisk.
-After that, the uploaded Docker image can be used as an action.
+The instructions that follow show you how to use the OpenWhisk Docker skeleton.

-1. Download the Docker skeleton.
-You can download it by using the CLI as follows:
+1. Install the Docker skeleton.

   ```
   wsk sdk install docker